Author branding, when done right, can be critical to future success. And self-publishing authors must be able to do this right.

 Get your author website designed

 You’ll need to get a website and logo designed.
 And both must look clean, polished and professional, no matter how wacky the design.
 Your logo could be your name or a graphic, as long as it works with the style of the website and doesn’t clash.
 The look and feel of your logo and website should depend on this vibe you are going for.
 Look up any images that inspire you.
 Note down hues and typographies you like for CSS.
 Then once you’ve decided on a look, keep it consistent.
+Whether you’re looking to redesign or create your site, look at a few examples of well designed author websites to get inspiration.
+Remember to think about site function as well as site design.
+Those two things have to work together, always.

 Then build a presence